Reconfigurable dissipative entanglement between many spin ensembles: from robust quantum sensing to many-body state engineering: Setup for reconfigurable reservoir engineering

 The CRF model is fully collective (i.e., total angular momentum is conserved), severely limiting the complexity of the resulting dynamics and steady states.
 As promised, we will achieve a richer dynamics by perturbing the system Hamiltonian, while keeping the dissipative part of the dynamics unchanged (see Fig.~\ref{fig:schematic}).
 We first partition our full set of $N_{\rm tot}$ atoms equally into $L$ sub-ensembles (indexed by $l=1, \dots, L$, with $L$ an even number).
-Then we modify the Rabi drives so that atoms in sub-ensemble $l$ experience a drive-detuning $\delta_l$.
-We also introduce an all-to-all spin-exchange interaction (amplitude $\chi$) with a ``chiral'' structure \cite{Stannigel2012,Ramos2014,Pichler2015}.
+Then we break the permutation symmetry by assigning detuning $\delta_l$ for atoms in sub-ensemble $l$, and introducing an all-to-all spin-exchange interaction (amplitude $\chi$) with a ``chiral'' structure \cite{Stannigel2012,Ramos2014,Pichler2015}.
 The modified master equation describes a system of $L$ ensembles with the same collective spin $S = N_{\rm tot}/ 2L$, and has the form:

 Here, all the spin operators are now spin-$S$ operators acting on a particular sub-ensemble.
 As we will see, even without the spin-exchange interactions $\chi$ we can generate interesting states, but including them for the case of $L>2$ gives access to an even richer set.
 The imaginary amplitude of these interactions will be crucial, since they provide an effective 1D ordering of the ensembles (as the sign of spin exchange amplitude between $k$ and $l$ depends on the sign of $(k-l)$).